Documentation

 Input format

-The primary input to the pipeline is a CSV (comma comma-separated value).
+The primary input to the pipeline is a TSV (tab-separated value) or CSV (comma comma-separated value) file, specified using the --sample_data option.
+This can be made in a spreadsheet program like LibreOffice Calc or Microsoft Excel by exporting to TSV.
 Columns can be in any order and unneeded columns can be left out or left blank.
-Only a single column containing paths to raw sequence data or SRA (Sequence Read Archive) accessions is required and each sample can have values in different columns.
+Column names are case insensitive and spaces are equivalent to underscores and can be left out.
+Only a single column containing either paths to raw sequence data, SRA (Sequence Read Archive) accessions, or NCBI queries to search the SRA is required and each sample can have values in different columns.
 Any columns not recognized by pathogensurveillance will be ignored, allowing users to adapt existing sample metadata table by adding new columns.
 Below is a description of each column used by pathogensurveillance:

 • sample_id: The unique identifier for each sample.
 This will be used in file names to distinguish samples in the output.
 Each sample ID must correspond to a single source of sequence data (e.g. the path and ncbi_accession columns), although the same sequence data can be used by different IDs.
 Any values supplied that correspond to different sources of sequence data or contain characters that cannot appear in file names (/:*?“<>| .) will be modified automatically.
 If not supplied, it will be inferred from the path, ncbi_accession, or name columns.